 Using results from NeSA a raw score is created based on every NeSA assessment completed by the students in grades 3-8 and the ACT in grade 11.
-Results from the entire state are then used to create cut scores, a school's average percent proficient NeSA score is calculated by percent proficient divided by the total number of students on all eligible assessments.
-Finding the sum of the eligible assessment scores at the school, divided by the number of eligible assessments.
-This average percentage is then compared against the cut scores for the corresponding school type (Elementary, Middle or High School) to determine an Excellent (4), Great (3), Good (2), or Needs Improvement (1) status score.
+Results from the entire state are then used to create cut scores, a school's percent proficient score is calculated by percent proficient divided by the total number of students on all eligible assessments..
+This percentage is then compared against the cut scores for the corresponding school type (Elementary, Middle or High School) to determine an Excellent (4), Great (3), Good (2), or Needs Improvement (1) status score.

-Thise-initial classification (i.e., Excellent, Great, Good, or Needs Improvement) is determined based on a school's or district's NeSA status score and is then subject to a series of potential adjust"adjustments" - one for each of the remaining AQuESTT indicators, including:ed based on the following indicators:
+- This initial classification (i.e., Excellent, Great, Good, or Needs Improvement) is determined based on a school's or district's NeSA status score and is then subject to a series of potential "adjustments" one for each of the remaining AQuESTT indicators, including: Academic Progress: - Improvement based on a three-year trend line - Growth a rate of individual student improvement (Grades 3-8)

-- Academic Progress:

-- Improvement based on a three-year trend line

-- Growth a rate of individual student improvement (Grades 3-8)

-- Graduation (High School Only)

 - Non-Proficiency based on a three-year trend line

 - Graduation Rate:

 - Graduation (High School Only)

 - Progress in Achieving ELP

 - ELPA21 K-12

 - Non-Academic Indicators:

 - Participation the percent of eligible assessments and scores compared to the number of eligible assessments

 - School Quality or Student Success Indicators:

 - Chronic Absenteeism A student is identified as chronically absent when a district reports that he or she has not been present for 10 percent or more of the days that he or she was "in membership" at a school.
 "Membership" is defined as the number of school days in session in which the student is enrolled and registered during the annual reporting period from July 1 to June 30.

 - Science Achievement

 - Evidence-Based Analysis (Applied to raw classification Schools only, not applied to districts)